funkybob/formulation/README.md

     {% endblock %}

 It works just like include, but will use a block from the current widget template.

+## Other uses

+Formulation is not limited to forms and fields.
+There's no reason you can't also use it to abstract commonly used fragments of template code.

+    {% form "widgets.form" %}

+    {% use "framed-box" title="Some box!" %}

+    ...

+    {% endform %}

 ## Thanks!